fernaper/sqlite-panel/README.md

 This project is designed to be deployed using Docker and Docker Compose.

+You have two options, downloading directly from docker hub or building the image yourself.

+#### Option 1: Pull from Docker Hub

+1.  **Pull the Docker image:**
+    ```bash
+    docker pull fernaper/sqlite-panel
+    ```

+2.  **Set up production environment variables:**
+    Ensure your `envs/prod.env` file is correctly configured with production settings.

+3.  **Run with Docker Compose:**
+    ```bash
+    docker-compose up -d
+    ```
+    This will start the application container.
+    Take into account that you will need to change the volume path in the `docker-compose.yml` file to point to your SQLite database file.
+The default path is set to `./data`, but you should change it to the actual path of your SQLite database file.

+#### Option 2: Build the Docker image yourself

+If you prefer to build the Docker image yourself, follow these steps:

 1.  **Build the Docker image:**
     ```bash
     docker build -t sqlite-panel .